 In addition, you may have the opportunity to present your research at a conference or professional meeting off campus.
 Ask your faculty mentor about professional conferences that may be open to undergraduate researchers within your discipline.
 The National Conference on Undergraduate Research is open to undergraduates nationwide.

 In the event you are invited to present at one of these venues, you may apply for a Research Presentation Grant, which gives financial support for travel expenses and conference registration fees (but not meals and lodging).
-As soon as you receive notice of acceptance to participate at a conference, pick up a presentation grant application at the Hamel Center for Undergraduate Research, 209 Hood House.
+As soon as you receive notice of acceptance to participate at a conference, you may submit a Research Presentation Grant application to the Hamel Center for Undergraduate Research.

 If you’ve done research in the physical sciences, mathematics, computing science, or engineering, and you’ll be presenting a paper or poster at a national conference, you may also apply for a travel award through NH EPSCoR.

-All UROP and IROP grant recipients are encouraged to take advantage of one or more of these opportunities to put the finishing touch on their project.
-SURF and IROP recipients must present their research during the academic year following their summer of research in order to have their research noted on transcripts.
+All Hamel Center grant recipients are encouraged to take advantage of one or more of these opportunities to put the finishing touch on their project.
+SURF and IROP recipients must present their research during the academic year following their research summer in order to have their research noted on their UNH transcript.

 For tips on preparing oral presentations, visit http://unh.edu/urc/oral-presentation-help.

 The UNH Writing Program also offers help with preparing for an oral presentation www.unh.edu/writing/cwc/presentations.